 In addition, the aircraft features a video collection and distribution system, satellite communications systems including airborne Internet connectivity, satellite phones and an upgraded 115VAC, 60HZ electrical power system.

 NASA Dryden's C-20A was obtained from the U.S. Air Force in September 2002.
-It bears tail number 502 and is based at NASA's Dryden Aircraft Operations Facility in Palmdale, Calif.
+It bears tail number 502 and is based at NASA's Dryden Aircraft Operations Facility in Palmdale, CA.

 The Gulfstream III / C-20A aircraft were built by Gulfstream Aerospace Corp.
 In its commercial versions, the G-III's basic role is that of an executive business aircraft that can carry up to 12 passengers.
 The C-20B version currently flown by the Air Force serves in a similar capacity for high-level government and military officials.

 The C-20A's maximum takeoff weight with full fuel and passengers/cargo is 69,700 lb.
 The unmodified airplane weighs about 38,000 lb empty.
 The aircraft has a wingspan of just over 77 feet, is about 83 feet long and just over 24 feet tall.
 Normal cruise for the aircraft is 527 mph (459 knots), and its top speed is 576 mph (501 knots; Mach 0.85).
 Its maximum operating altitude is 45,000 feet and it has a range with a full load of passengers or equipment of about 3,400 nautical miles (4,000 statute miles).